Love Hangover

-"Love Hangover" is a song by the Motown singer Diana Ross, recorded in 1975 and released as a single on March 16, 1976.
+"Love Hangover" is a song by the American singer Diana Ross, recorded in 1975 and released as a single on March 16, 1976.
 It rose to number one on the Billboard Hot 100 and Hot-Selling Soul Singles.
-It also hit number one on the Record World disco charts. * The original single peaked just 3 months before the first publication of Billboard's Dance Club Songs chart, yet, in an ironic twist of fate, a remixed version by Eric Kupper, known as "Love Hangover 2020", was the last song to hit number one on Billboard Dance Club Songs chart in March 2020 before the chart was suspended.
+It also hit number one on the Record World disco charts.

 Producer Hal Davis instructed the song's engineer Russ Terrana to install a strobe light so that Ross could be in the "disco" mindset.
 As the song changed from ballad to uptempo, Ross became more comfortable with the material; she hummed, sang bit parts, laughed, danced around and even imitated Billie Holiday.
-The carefree and sensual nature of Ross' vocals and the music's direction helped to sell the song, in addition to the background vocals relying heavily on Donna Summer's 1975 hit "Love to Love You Baby".
+The distinctive bassline is played by Henry E. Davis.

 The song was first released on the album Diana Ross in February 1976.
-Motown initially promoted the album by releasing the single "I Thought it Took a Little Time".
-Singing group the 5th Dimension released "Love Hangover" as a single.
-Motown then issued Ross' version as a 7" single.
+Motown initially promoted the album by releasing the single "I Thought It Took a Little Time".
+The vocal group the 5th Dimension released their own version of "Love Hangover" as a single, and Motown then issued Ross's version as a single.
 Both versions entered the chart the same day.
-By the time Ross' version of the song reached number one, Ross had reinvented herself as a disco diva and the 5th Dimension's version had peaked at number 80.
+By the time Ross's version of the song reached number one, Ross had reinvented herself as a disco diva and the 5th Dimension's version had peaked at number 80.
 It won Ross a Grammy nomination for Best Female R&B Vocal Performance.
+It appeared on the soundtrack of the following year's Diane Keaton movie Looking for Mr. Goodbar.

 "Love Hangover" reached number one on May 29, 1976.
-That week, Casey Kasem reported on American Top 40 that with that song Diana had broken the record for the most number-one hits by a female vocalist.
-With her fourth number-one, she surpassed Connie Francis, Helen Reddy, Roberta Flack, and Cher, all of whom were tied with three each.
-During the 1980s, Ross went on to score two more number-one hits, making six, establishing her record for 12 years.
-Whitney Houston would break this record in 1988, Madonna in 1990, and Taylor Swift in 2018.
+That week, Casey Kasem reported on American Top 40 that Ross had broken the record for the most number-one hits by a female vocalist.
+With her fourth number one, she passed Connie Francis, Helen Reddy, Roberta Flack, and Cher, each of whom had three.